A career like no other

 Two experienced air traffic controllers will share their experiences of recruitment, training and validation and what it’s like to then put that learning into practice looking after some of the UK’s most congested airspace and one of its busiest control towers.

-At NATS we recruit and train people to become valid Air Traffic Controllers and support our operation.
 The path to becoming a Controller is not a quick and easy one.
 It takes time and commitment but the rewards at the end make it all worth while.

 An overview of the steps you need to follow to qualify is laid out below.